livingtongues/living-dictionaries/supabase/notes.md

 - Install Docker

 ## Make changes and test locally
+- make sure Docker is running
-- run `pnpx supabase start` (then later `pnpx supabase stop` when you are done)
+- run `pnpx supabase start`
 - create a new migration file: `pnpx supabase migration new adding-foo` (choose a descriptive name)
-- make changes and run `pnpx supabase db reset` to reset the database using all the migrations, including your changes, and then apply the seed.sql file on top.
+- makes changes to the new migrations file.
+You can then run `pnpx supabase migration up` to update the local db with your new migration.
+However if you change the same migration file after that point, you'll need to start the db fresh and run `pnpx supabase db reset` to reset the database using all the migrations, including your changes, and then apply the seed.sql file on top.
+- if you get the db into a funny state, just run `pnpx supabase db reset`
+- you can run `pnpx supabase stop` to stop the db in Docker

 ## Generate types
 - local `pnpx supabase gen types typescript --local --schema public > packages/site/src/lib/supabase/types.ts`